paper-dragonfly/erg_app/readme.md

 ## High level what app does
 This app stores information about erg workouts
 It uses a postgres database and an API built with flask It is written in Python3
+Front End: I started by building a comand line interface and then upgraded to a dash web app

 ##  What can you do
 * add user